Working with Traumatized Parts

 Trauma and Inner Fragmentation

-After the self has processed the trauma as best as possible, the resulting parts try, almost on autopilot, to protect the individual from further harm.
+Once the individual has processed the trauma as best they can, the distressed parts attempt to protect the individual from further harm, essentially on autopilot.

-Both shock and developmental trauma may lead to the creation of different categories of parts:
+Both shock trauma and developmental trauma can contribute to the formation of different categories of burdened parts:

 • Traumatized Parts carry the overwhelming, unprocessed emotions of traumatic experiences within them – Here one finds for example, the wounded Inner Child.